Sumeet2807/Recommender-Systems/README.md

-# MAL-Recommender
+# Recommendation Systems
-Recommendation engine utilizing text reviews, synopsis and other metadata to recommend animes.
+Recommendation engine utilizing text reviews, synopsis and other metadata to recommend movies, TV and animes.